-The Abbot Point long-term monitoring program is incorporated into the broader Queensland Ports seagrass monitoring program using a consistent state-wide monitoring methodology.
-This enables direct comparisons with regional and state-wide trends to put local changes into context.
+The long-term monitoring program at Abbot Point is part of a broader Queensland Ports seagrass monitoring program using a consistent state-wide monitoring methodology.
+This enables comparisons with regional and state-wide trends to put local changes into context.
 It also provides a key input into the condition and trend of seagrasses in the Mackay Whitsunday Isaac NRM region, an area which otherwise has a poor coverage for seagrass assessment and condition.
-Monitoring at other sites in the network has shown a range of results during 2020.
-Coastal areas to the north and south of Abbot Point had seagrass in good condition (e.g. Gladstone - Smith et al. 2021a; Cairns Harbour - Reason et al. 2021; and Townsville - McKenna et al. 2021).
-In contrast the estuarine habitat in Trinity inlet was in poor condition (Reason et al. 2021), coastal meadows around Hay Point were in satisfactory condition and offshore meadows were in poor condition.
-In the Gulf of Carpentaria, seagrass at Weipa was in good condition (Smith et al. 2021b) while seagrass condition at Karumba was satisfactory (Scott and Rasheed 2021).
+Monitoring at other sites in the network has shown a range of results during 2021.
+Coastal areas to the north and south of Abbot Point had seagrass in good condition (e.g. Hay Point - York et al. 2022; Gladstone - Smith et al. 2022; Cairns Harbour - Reason et al. 2022; and Townsville - McKenna et al. 2022).
+In contrast the estuarine habitat in Trinity inlet was in poor condition (Reason et al. 2022).
+Seagrass in the Gulf of Carpentaria in Weipa and Karumba were in a good and very good condition also due to favourable climate conditions (McKenna et al. 2021; Scott et al. 2022).